 A massive U.S. report concludes the evidence of global warming is stronger . . .

 "Forget it, Jake.
 It's a Wheeling newspaper."

 Covering the news

 Editing out justification for the agreement

 Last Thursday, President Trump withdrew the United States from the Paris climate agreement.
-On Friday morning, the Wheeling Intelligencer's coverage edited the Associated Press' report and removed the AP's explanation for why we had joined the Paris accord.
-The . . .
+On Friday morning, the Wheeling Intelligencer's coverage edited the Associated Press' report and removed the AP's explanation for why we had joined the Paris . . .